ben-aaron188/ben-aaron188.github.io/README.md

 I am an Assistant Professor in Data Science at the [Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute) and the [Dawes Centre for Future Crime](http://www.ucl.ac.uk/jill-dando-institute/dawes-future-crime) at University College London.
 I also hold a guest affiliation at the University of Amsterdam's [Department of Psychology](http://www.uva.nl/en/disciplines/psychology).

 I'm interested in solving and understanding (future) crime and security problems with computational techniques.
-My research uses a mix of open and closed-source data, and analytical and methodological approaches from natural language processing, machine learning, experimental research and simulation studies.
-All of my research is aimed at solving problems in the real world.
+An experimental behavioural scientists by training, I use a mix of open and closed-source data, experiments, and analytical and methodological approaches from natural language processing, machine learning and simulation studies.
+In general, my main research area revolves around drawing inferences on human behaviour from text data.
+Most of my research is aimed at solving problems in the real world.

 Current research questions include: